 Adverse reactions after mixing pharmaceutical drugs and herbs or supplements are becoming increasingly common.
-Warfarin (trade name: Coumadin), one of the most frequently prescribed drugs in the United States used as a blood-thinner is one such drug that has many herbal, supplement, and food contraindications.
+Warfarin, one of the most frequently prescribed drugs in the United States, is one such drug that has many herbal, supplement, and food contraindications.
 The importance of consulting an appropriately trained health care provider before taking herbal medicine and supplements can not be overemphasized.
 Some of the items on this list are not absolute contraindications and can be safely taken with warfarin under professional supervision.

 Herbs and supplements that could potentially reduce the effect of warfarin

 - Vitamin C

 Herbs and supplements that could potentially increase the effect of warfarin